 What is the best home cappuccino maker?
 This has been a question that I have been asked a lot recently.
 Not an easy way to answer that question.
 It is easier when you know the person, their personality, budget, and barista skills.
-But when you write about it, you need to take all budgets in consideration, and all barista skills.
-At the end of the day a great semiautomatic espresso machine is good for me, but my wife hates to use it, she says is too geeky.
+But when you write about it, you need to consider all budgets and all barista skills.
+A great semiautomatic espresso machine is good for me, but my wife hates to use it, she says is too geeky.

 Everybody wants to know how to prepare a delicious espresso or cappuccino without breaking the bank and without causing too much fuss.
 Since my wife is a cappuccino lover, and I love one from time to time after lunch, I didn’t need to do too much research on the market.
 I tried quite a few machines before, so it was just a matter of refreshing my memories.